Israel heading to polls as coalition moves to dissolve parliament

 In a major political development, Prime Minister Naftali Bennett will switch places with Alternate Prime Minister Yair Lapid under an existing deal.

-An election could take place in October, commentators say.
+An election could take place in late October, commentators say.

 The former prime minister and current opposition leader, Benjamin Netanyahu, has vowed to return to office.